 CIVEA is the principal trade association that represents the civil enforcement industry in England and Wales and was instrumental in designing the blueprint for the independent Enforcement Conduct Board (ECB).

 A unique partnership between the debt advice sector and the enforcement industry, with support from the Centre for Social Justice (CSJ), has led to the establishment of the ECB to bring independent, objective, and effective supervision against a backdrop of increasing household debt and unpaid government revenues.
-The Welsh Government is consulting on reforms to council tax, including improving the Council Tax Reduction Scheme which provides support to low-income households.

 Russell Hamblin-Boone, CIVEA Chief Executive commenting on the launch said: “The enforcement sector has endured intense scrutiny in recent years, but the ECB can lift the bonnet on our industry.
 It is in a unique position to investigate the evidence and provide an education on the enforcement process, which will help to build a stronger reputation.
-With the government consulting on reforms to the council tax system, this is a timely development.

-“CIVEA members are committed to working with the ECB to drive up standards and protect those struggling with problem debt.
+“CIVEA members are committed to work with the ECB to drive up standards and protect those struggling with problem debt.
 The task now is for the ECB to get up to speed on modern enforcement practices and to set in train its supervisory model.”